ErpNetDocs/webclient/introduction/social/meet.md

 Each recording is assigned a system-generated name that includes the exact date and time of the meeting.

-Recordings are available for download for a limited time only:
+> [!WARNING]
-- The download link remains active for 24 hours
+> Recording is available for download for a limited time only - 24h.
+After this period it is automatically deleted and can no longer be accessed.
-- After this period, the recording is automatically deleted and can no longer be accessed
+> Make sure to download it immediately after the meeting ends!